Andrew-Kulpa/airspace-jekyll/_posts/_drafts/jekyll-travis-ci-setup.md

 ---
 layout: post
-title: Setting Up Your GitHub Personal Page With Jekyll and Travis CI
+title: Deploying Jekyll GitHub Pages with Travis CI
 subtitle: Using Jekyll and Travis CI to autodeploy GitHub Pages
 author: Andrew Kulpa
 ---
 ## Intro

-### Github Pages
-### Jekyll
-### Travis CI
+GitHub Pages are a free and great way to setup and maintain a website for a personal, organizational, or project website.
+In addition to plain HTML content Github Pages also supports a popular ruby-based static site generator called Jekyll.
+There are many advantages to using Jekyll including:
+  * Using Markdown instead of HTML
+  * Using Jekyll themes instead of copying CSS
+  * Incorporating templating for website parts like the head, headers, and footers.
+  * Simplified local development using commands such as `jekyll build` and `jekyll serve`

+GitHub Pages integrates seamlessly by simplifying the build process.
+Unfortunately, this simplification is not without its limitations.
+For instance, GitHub Pages builds with the `--safe` flag, which according to Jekyll documentation disables custom plugins and ignores symbolic links.
+Thankfully, by using Travis CI, we can build the pages ourselves and publish to GitHub Pages.

 ## Develop Jekyll Site

-Jekyll is a Ruby program that generates static sites.
-The primary commands are `jekyll build` which outputs the static site to `_site` and `jekyll serve` which rebuilds upon changes and runs a local web server at `http://localhost:4000`.

-For
+I am assuming we have already setup a Jekyll site locally, pushed to GitHub repository, and have determined a location for our GitHub Page.
+Instead, this tutorial will focus upon the deployment of a Jekyll site.
+Deploying Jekyll sites is easy once we have the basic pipeline setup.
+To get to that point, there are two steps:
+  * Setup the source repository with Travis CI
+  * Setup deployment to destination repository & branch

-## Setup Source Repository with Travis CI
+### Setup Source Repository with Travis CI

-1. Sign-up and connect Travis CI to your GitHub account
-2. Go to your repositories at https://travis-ci.org/account/repositories
-3. Find the source repository for your Jekyll site
-4. Flick the repository switch on
+The first thing that we need to do is sign-up and connect Travis CI to your GitHub account.
+To do this, go to travis-ci.org and sign-up with GitHub.
+Accept the authorization and activate it following a redirect to GitHub.
+Then, go to your repositories at https://travis-ci.org/account/repositories.
+Lastly find the source repository for your Jekyll site and flick the repository switch on.

-## Setup Deployment to Destination Repo & Branch
+### Setup Deployment to Destination Repo & Branch
-### Exclude vendor in Jekyll `_config.yml`

-Add the following line:
+The second step to setting up an automatic deployment pipeline for your Jekyll site is much more involved.
+We can break this down into a few easily chewed parts.

+#### 1. Getting Us All on the Same Page

+First, we need to make sure our repository is configured correctly.
+If there is anything stored in the `vendor` directory, make sure to exclude it from the build process by adding the following line to your Jekyll `_config.yml` file:

 ```yaml
 exclude: [vendor]
 ```

+Next, we need to determine where exactly the Jekyll site should be deployed to.
+If this is a GitHub Page for a project, the destination by default would be the `gh-pages` branch but could also be located at the `mastery` branch or a folder named `docs`.
+For user and organization GitHub Pages,

-### Create deployment `.travis.yml`
+#### Create deployment `.travis.yml`

 ```yaml
 language: ruby